Nursing Students Take on Critical Role as Contact Tracers – And How FSC is Answering the CallJuly 20, 20202 min read

 Working under the auspices of the NYS Contact Tracing Program, nursing students work with those who have tested positive for COVID-19, to identify others they may have had contact with, and then notify them that may have been exposed to the virus.
 They prepared by taking a six-hour training course through Johns Hopkins Bloomberg School of Public Health.

 President Nader says: “Once again, our students and faculty have stepped forward to help Long Island prevent and overcome the COVID-19 epidemic.
 We have worked closely with the Regional Control Room, the governor’s office, and Suffolk County to see to it that Long Island has a ready group of highly qualified nursing candidates to serve as Contact Tracers.
 Farmingdale nursing students have been exemplary.
 They collected PPE for hospitals and stayed on as front-line workers from the earliest days of the crisis.”

 Farmingdale’s nursing students are among the highest-performing in the country.
 In a first-quarter survey of test results for the important NCLEX-RN licensing exam, they scored a 100% pass rate.
 They have done this more than once.

 If you are a journalist looking to cover this topic or learn more about how Farmingdale State College is playing a key role in combating the spread of COVID-10 – then let us help.
-Dr. Lori Goodstone is available to speak with media - simply contact Peter Crescenti, Media Relations Manager, at 934-420-5381 or email@example.com to arrange an interview today.
+Dr. Lori Goodstone is available to speak with media - simply contact Peter Crescenti, Media Relations Manager, email@example.com to arrange an interview today.